aws-samples/cfn101-workshop/workshop/content/intermediate/templates/layered-stacks/_index.md

 ---
-title: 'Lab 11: Layered Stack'
+title: 'Layered stacks'
 date: 2020-02-16T14:46:43Z
-weight: 100
+weight: 500
 ---

 ### Overview
 In the previous lab, we saw how we use the `Outputs` section and the `Fn::GetAtt` function to pass values from a child stack to parent stack.
 This enabled us to have dedicated templates for a VPC and an IAM role.
 As we mentioned previously, this gives us the ability to create templates that can be re-used.
 However, what about if we want to re-use **stacks**?

 For example, you may have plans for many workloads deployed with many templates but every EC2 instance is expected to enable Systems Manager Session Manager access to every EC2 Instance.
 Similarly, you may wish to deploy a VPC via one stack and then use it with multiple future stacks and workloads.
 Achieving this one-many relationship is not possible in a Nested Stack scenario.
 This is where Layered Stacks come in.

 We use **[Exports](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html)** to create global variables that can be **[Imported](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html)** into any CloudFormation stack.

 ### Topics Covered
 In this lab, you will build: